ErpNetDocs/tech/modules/work-management/ai/arbiter.md

 Inside the chat group where the arbiter is a member, users can:

 - Ask questions directly in the channel
-  e.g. “@Marketing AI, how often should we post on Instagram?”
+  e.g., “@Marketing AI, how often should we post on Instagram?”
 - Ask it to review a message or thread
-  e.g. “@AI, is this proposal consistent with our pricing rules?”
+  e.g,. “@AI, is this proposal consistent with our pricing rules?”
 - Ask for a summary
   e.g. “@AI, summarise today’s discussion and list next steps.”

 The arbiter bases its answers on:

 - the **current conversation context** in the chat,
-- any **fine-tuning** (System Message, Q&A, Training Conversations) configured for its model - for more info, see **[How to - Fine-tune AI Models](fine-tune-models.md)**,
+- any **fine-tuning** (System Message, Q&A, Training Conversations) configured for its model - for more info, see **[How to - Fine-tune AI Models](./how-to/fine-tune-models.md)**,
 - the general knowledge of the underlying OpenAI model.